nf-core/website/markdown/events/2021/bytesize-7-nf-core-ci-tests.md

 [20:57](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1257) So now basically, every single time you push or open a pull request, this test profile will be run.

-[21:05](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1265) That just run the NextFlow pipeline and checks that it doesn’t crash and picks up a bunch of kind of potential problems here.
+[21:05](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1265) That just run the Nextflow pipeline and checks that it doesn’t crash and picks up a bunch of kind of potential problems here.

 I’ve forgotten here that these tests are also quite intelligent.
 They check whether you have changed anything in the environment (the Docker file or Conda).
-If you have, then it will build a new docker image before running the pipeline.
-If you haven’t, it will just pull it from docker, which is a lot quicker.
+If you have, then it will build a new Docker image before running the pipeline.
+If you haven’t, it will just pull it from Docker, which is a lot quicker.

 [21:31](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1291) So we have to wait for this now to build a new Docker image, which might take too much time.
-But after that, you can see it’s going to install NextFlow and will then run the pipeline and check that it exits with a successful exit code.
+But after that, you can see it’s going to install Nextflow and will then run the pipeline and check that it exits with a successful exit code.

 [21:42](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=1302) So that’s something you need to make sure is passing, and that can be run locally too.